Certificate of the Georgia Association of Code Enforcement

 Many code officers are responsible for supervising and directing others.
 As such, proper supervision is important.
 In fact, some studies show that many resignations occur because the person leaving his/her position is dissatisfied with the quality of supervision he/she receives.
 This course discusses some of the most important aspects of good supervision, including motivation, delegation, task alignment, and teamwork.

 The successful code officer must be able to communicate effectively in writing.
 Documents must be written in a professional and business-like style and format.
-Participants in this course will learn basic skills that will assist them in writing effectively and will complete a written exercise such as a stop work order, a notice to comply, or a letter of condemnation.
+Participants in this course will learn basic skills that will assist them in writing effectively, and they will complete a written exercise such as a stop work order, a notice to comply, or a letter of condemnation.

 In this course, the realities of a rapidly changing work environment will be discussed.
 The dynamics of change and why people tend to resist change will be considered along with appropriate responses to change.
 Using actual examples, code enforcers will prepare a personal mission statement as a way to address their response to current, evolving, or probable changes in their work environment.